nhzandi/AccelerationExplorer/README.md

 Acceleration Explorer use an IIR single-pole implementation of a low-pass filter.
 The coefficient, a (alpha), can be adjusted based on the sample period of the sensor to produce the desired time constant that the filter will act on.
 It takes a simple form of output[0] = alpha * output[0] + (1 - alpha) * input[0].
 Alpha is defined as alpha = timeConstant / (timeConstant + dt) where the time constant is the length of signals the filter should act on and dt is the sample period (1/frequency) of the sensor.

+### Mean Filter

+Acceleration Filter implements a mean filter designed to smooth the data points based on a time constant in units of seconds.
+The mean filter will average the samples that occur over a period defined by the time constant... the number of samples that are averaged is known as the filter window.
+The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

+### Median Filter

+Implements a median filter designed to smooth the data points based on a timeconstant in units of seconds.
+The median filter will take the median of the samples that occur over a period defined by the time constant... the number of samples that are considered is known as the filter window.
+The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

 Useful Links: